 This function accepts a prefix string and an array of primitive names.
-For each combination of 'prefix' and 'name', the tex.enableprimitives first verifies that 'name' is an actual primitive (it must be returned by one of the tex.extraprimitives calls explained below, or part of $T_EX82$ , or \directlua).
+For each combination 'prefix' and 'name', the tex.enableprimitives first verifies that 'name' is an actual primit (it must be returned by one of the tex.extraprimitives calls explained below, or part of $T_EX$ or \directlua).
 If it is not, tex.enableprimitives does nothing and skips to the next pair.

-But if it is, then it will construct a csname variable by concatenating the 'prefix' and 'name', unless the 'prefix' is already the actual prefix of 'name'.
-In the latter case, it will discard the 'prefix', and just use 'name'.
+But if it is, then it will construct a csname variable by concatenating the 'prefix' and 'nam unless the 'prefix' is already the actual prefix of 'name'.
+In the latter case, it will discard to 'prefix', and just use 'name'.

 Then it will check for the existence of the constructed csname.
-If the csname is currently undefined (note: that is not the same as \relax), it will globally define the csname to have the meaning: run code belonging to the primitive 'name'.
-If for some reason the csname is already defined, it does nothing and tries the next pair.
+If the csname is currently defined (note: that is not the same as \relax), it will globally define the csname to have a meaning: run code belonging to the primitive 'name'.
+If for some reason the csname is alreadefined, it does nothing and tries the next pair.